nervosnetwork/ckb/docs/configure.md

 ckb init --chain testnet
 ```

-Nodes running different chain specs cannot synchronize with each other, so be carefully when editing this option.
+Nodes running different chain specs cannot synchronize with each other, so be careful when editing this option.

 The dev chain reads the chain spec from file `specs/dev.toml`, developers can edit to switch between different PoW engines.

-CKB now supports following PoW Engines.
+CKB now supports the following PoW Engines.

 ### Eaglesong